 The academic year consists of a fall and a spring semester, each 16 weeks in length.
 Summer sessions are also available.
 Academic and technical credit programs are offered on a semester credit hour basis.
 One hour of credit is generally earned for each hour per week a student attends class every semester.
 Laboratory classes require additional time under an instructor's supervision.
 Approximately two hours of study time is recommended for each hour of classroom activity.
 Sixteen hours of college credit is considered a standard semester load.
-Students may discuss with their advisors and the appropriate vice president their desire to carry more than 18 hours a semester.
-Permission to enroll in more than 18 hours per semester may be granted by the appropriate vice president.
+Students may discuss with their advisors, and the appropriate instructional administrator, their desire to carry more than 18 hours a semester.
+Permission to enroll in more than 18 hours per semester or more than 12 hours online may be granted by the appropriate instructional administrator.
 An average course load for the combined summer sessions is suggested to be no more than 12 hours.